rightjs/rightjs-docs/docs/en/docs/dom/event.md

 ## Internet Explorer Fixes

-Instead of providing some mediative interface for the dom events, to let you work with the events in a cross-browser way RightJS fixes the IE type of events creating the W3C type of attributes for the events, so that you could work with them in IE transparently as if you had a normal browser.
+Instead of providing some mediative interface for the DOM events, RightJS fixes IE events by creating W3C style attributes for the events in order for you to work with them in IE as if it were a normal browser.

-The list of faked attributes is following:
+The list of fake attributes is:

-* `which` - which mouse button was pressed (1,2,3)
+* `which` - which mouse button was pressed (1, 2, 3)
 * `target` - target element reference
 * `currentTarget` - the bounding (listener) element reference
 * `relatedTarget` - the related element for the over and out mouse events